 The Citizenship and Entry law does not revoke citizenship that has already been granted, but it does impact couples that have been living together in Israel while trying to get unification approval.
 Under the new law, thousands of Palestinians living in Israel or East Jerusalem who were waiting to be granted approval must go back to the occupied territories of the West Bank or Gaza and thus become separated from their families.
 They are also denied identity cards.
 Effectively, this law safeguards a clear Jewish majority over Arabs within Israel, not only by preventing migration across the territory borders, but also by burdening marriage.
-Fundamentally, the law bans marriage between Palestinians of East Jerusalem and Palestinian citizens of Israel. and those in the occupied territories.
+Fundamentally, the law bans marriage between Palestinians of East Jerusalem and Palestinian citizens of Israel, and those in the occupied territories.
 A year before the law was passed in 2003, the Israeli Government released an order which froze the "Gradual Process" for family unifications.
 It is from that point on that family unifications have almost always been denied.
 Rather than view this law as discriminatory, supporters of the law justify it as a necessary security measure, claiming that some Palestinians have misused their citizenship to launch terrorist attacks in Israel.

 The law specifies an age restriction whereby a family unification application can be made to the Palestinian male spouse only upon him reaching the age of 35 years or more, and to the Palestinian female spouse upon her reaching the age of 25 years or more.
-No family unification application can be made to Palestinian spouses who are below the ages specified in the law.
-The couple must also satisfy the residency requirements, and must not have any criminal or security records, nor should any of their respective families have any such records.
-The law defines family as "a spouse, a parent, a child, a brother or sister and their spouses."
+The couple must also satisfy the residency requirements, and must not have any criminal or security records.
+Further, members of their respective families must not have such record either, with the law defining family as "a spouse, a parent, a child, a brother or sister and their spouses."
+Should any of the applicants have been indicted through a due process of law, or have security records (even without their knowledge, i.e. in cases of secret information), then the couple's family unification application will be rejected - even if the couple themselves do not have any record.
+Considering the incredibly high number of Palestinians who are arrested and detained arbitrarily and without due process, this is an issue that affects most families and thus has been described as a form of "collective punishment".8